Iron-Sparrow/ForgeWings-Engine/README.md

   There's nothing that is planned but it doesn't mean that the project is dead.

 ## What's special about this game engine ?
-  Well, we would say that not much but some caracteristics would be that it's written purely in Python3 (perhaps in Mojo later on) and that it changes over time.
+  Well, we would say that not much but some caracteristics would be that it's written purely in Python3 (perhaps in Mojo🔥 later on) and that it changes over time.
 We'll still try to have some backwards compatibility.

 ## What can I do with it ?
   Currently there's not much anyone can do, but if anyone wants to contribute to the code, or wants to use it for their own game or even a new game engine, they can.
 While it's not an obligation, a shoutout or a link to the project would be appreciated.